-4.4.
+4.3.
 Application Components

 Applicants are advised to follow all instructions to ensure accurate and complete submission of all components of the application.
-Please refer to the Instructions for Applicants document for details that will be available when the application receipt system opens.
+Refer to the Instructions for Applicants document for details.
 Submissions that are missing 1 or more components or do not meet the eligibility requirements will be administratively withdrawn without review.

-4.4.1.
+4.3.1.
 Abstract and Significance (5,000 characters)

-Clearly explain the problem(s) to be addressed and the approach(es) to the solution and how the application is responsive to this RFA.
-In the event that the project is funded, the abstract will be made public; therefore, no proprietary information should be included in this statement.
-Initial compliance decisions are based upon review of this statement.
+Clearly explain the problem(s) to be addressed, the approach(es) to the solution, and how the application is responsive to this RFA.
+In the event that the project is funded, the abstract will be made public; therefore no proprietary information should be included in this statement.
+Initial compliance decisions are based in part upon review of this statement.